GuenterPartosch/RIS2bib/README.md

 # RIS2bib
-Convert RIS files to .bib file for BibLaTeX
+Converts RIS files to .bib file for BibLaTeX

-## Überschrift
-* Eins
-* Zwei